ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 There are all kinds of problems with user-defined types in SQL Server.

-Broadly speaking, SQL Server places compilable T-SQL code into two categories: user-defined types ("types") and everything else ("objects").
+Broadly speaking, SQL Server places compilable T-SQL CREATE statements into two categories: user-defined types ("types") and everything else ("objects").

 Objects have no compile-time dependencies.
 In other words, SQL Server will compile an object if it references another object that doesn't exist at compile time.
 For example, a CREATE PROCEDURE statement will successfully compile if it refers to a table that doesn't exist in the database at compile time.
 Naturally, a runtime error will occur if the stored procedure is executed and the table doesn't exist at runtime.